httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 The benefit of this method is that if the upload creation request succeeded, the representation data was transferred in a single request without additional round trips.

 A possible drawback is that the client might be unable to resume an upload.
-If an upload is interrupted before the client received a `104 (Upload Resumption Supported)` interim response with the upload resource's URI, the client cannot resume that upload due to the missing URI.
+If an upload is interrupted before the client receives a `104 (Upload Resumption Supported)` interim response with the upload resource's URI, the client cannot resume that upload due to the missing URI.
 The interim response might not be received if the interruption happens too early in the message exchange, the server does not support resumable uploads at all, the server does not support sending the `104 (Upload Resumption Supported)` interim response, or an intermediary dropped the interim response.
 Without a 104 response, the client needs to either treat the upload as failed or retry the entire upload creation request if this is allowed by the application.

 A client might wait for a limited duration to receive a 104 (Upload Resumption Supported) interim response before starting to transmit the request content.
 This way, the client can learn about the resource's support for resumable uploads and/or the upload resource's URI.
 This is conceptually similar to how a client might wait for a 100 (Continue) interim response (see {{Section 10.1.1 of HTTP}}) before committing to work.

 ### Upgrading To Resumable Uploads {#upgrading-uploads}

 Optimistic upload creation allows clients and servers to automatically upgrade non-resumable uploads to resumable ones.
 In a non-resumable upload, the representation is transferred in a single request, usually `POST` or `PUT`, without any ability to resume from interruptions.
-The client can offer the server to upgrade such a request to a resumable upload by adding the `Upload-Complete: ?1` header field to the original request.
+The client can invite the server to upgrade such a request to a resumable upload by adding the `Upload-Complete: ?1` header field to the original request.
 The `Upload-Length` header field SHOULD be added if the representation data's length is known upfront.
 The request is not changed otherwise.

 A server that supports resumable uploads at the target URI can create an upload resource and send its URI in a `104 (Upload Resumption Supported)` interim response for the client to resume the upload after interruptions.
 A server that does not support resumable uploads or does not want to upgrade to a resumable upload for this request ignores the `Upload-Complete: ?1` header.
 The transfer then falls back to a non-resumable upload without additional cost.